devbolcom/bolcom-openapi-php-client/README.md

 phpexamplecode
 ==============
 If you want to contribute to this code sample.
-You can do a for and a Pull request.
+You can do a Fork and a Pull request on this repo.

 This application does the following requests:
 ------------------------------------------